kangarko/ChatControl-Pro/README.md

   </a>
 </p>

 ## Announcement: This plugin has been replaced by [ChatControl Red](https://mineacademy.org/chatcontrol-red).
-You can now download ChatControl Pro free of charge in the "Releases" tab.
+All buyers can upgrade for free.

 # ChatControl Pro
 ChatControl Pro is an expanded version of the popular ChatControl plugin, bringing many enhancements and improvements over the free version, along with exclusive features such as